The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Introduction

 \citet{Maeder1987} (see also \citealt{Langer1992}, and references therein) proposed that turbulent diffusion in the radiative zones of massive main-sequence stars, potentially triggered by differential rotation, could lead to a significant redistribution of elements during the core hydrogen burning phase.
 This mechanism offered a plausible explanation for the detection of stellar surfaces enriched in CNO-cycle products.
 Building upon this idea, a new generation of stellar interior models was developed to incorporate the effects of rotation on the evolution of massive stars \citep[see the review by][]{Maeder2000}.
-These models \citep[e.g.,][]{Heger2000, Brott2011, Ekstroem2012} aimed not only to reproduce the observed surface abundance patterns, but also to address several other discrepancies between earlier theoretical predictions and observations, including the so-called {\em mass discrepancy problem} \citep[][]{Groenewegen1989, Herrero1992}.
+These models \citep[e.g.,][]{Heger2000, Brott2011, Ekstroem2012} aimed to reproduce the observed surface abundance patterns while also addressing several other discrepancies between earlier theoretical predictions and observations, including the so-called {\em mass discrepancy problem} \citep[][]{Groenewegen1989, Herrero1992}.